 Matthias Vallentin, Robin Sommer, Jason Lee, Craig Leres, Vern Paxson, Brian Tierney.
 The NIDS Cluster: Scalably Stateful Network Intrusion Detection on Commodity Hardware.
 Recent Advances in Intrusion Detection (RAID).
 2007.

-Bernhard Ahmann, Matthias Vallentin, Seth Hall, and Robin Sommer.
+Bernhard Amann, Matthias Vallentin, Seth Hall, and Robin Sommer.
 Revisiting SSL: A Large-Scale Study of the Internet’s Most Trusted Protocol.
 ICSI TR-12-015.
 Berkeley, December 2012.

-Bernhard Ahmann, Matthias Vallentin, Robin Sommer, and Seth Hall.
+Bernhard Amann, Matthias Vallentin, Robin Sommer, and Seth Hall.
 Extracting Certificates from Live Traffic: A Near Real-Time SSL Notary Service.
 ICSI TR-12-014.
 Berkeley, November 2012.